 With the above context in mind, let’s turn to some key features specific to live education broadcasting.
 Of course, online educators have many different needs for live stream video technology.
 However, many share a need for two features in particular: monetization and privacy.

 Unless you intend to release all your material to the public for free, you want to keep your videos private for students enrolled in your programs.
 You can create this digital security via password protections, subscription-access, private landing pages, and more.

-Choosing an OVP to live stream video on eLearning website
+Choosing an OVP to live stream video on the eLearning website

-Of course, to live stream video on eLearning website successfully, you need a platform that fits your budget.
-If you’re new to the DaCast platform, you can read more about our affordable live streaming pricing plans.
+Of course, to live stream video on the eLearning website successfully, you need a platform that fits your budget.
+If you’re new to the Dacast platform, you can read more about our affordable live streaming pricing plans.